Shilpasrii/Employee-Attendance-Management-System-/README.md

 ## Prerequisites

-Before you get started, ensure you have the following components installed on your system:
+Before you get started, ensure you have the following components are installed on your system:

 - **Python (3.x recommended):** [Download Python](https://www.python.org/downloads/)